justeattakeaway/pie/apps/pie-docs/src/components/textarea/overview/overview.md

 ### Placeholder

-Use clear placeholder text for the text input trigger so that users understand the purpose.
+Use clear placeholder text so that users understand the purpose of the textarea.

 {% contentPageImage {
     src:"../../../assets/img/components/textarea/placeholder.svg",